 Jeff Baker Receives Washington State Bar Association Local Hero Award | July 24, 2020

-Stevenson, WA [July 24, 2020] — The Washington State Bar Association (WSBA) has named Judge Jeff Baker as the most recent recipient of the Local Hero Award in recognition of his generosity and kindness whether in court or out in the community.
+July 24, 2020 — The Washington State Bar Association (WSBA) has named Commissioner Jeff Baker as the most recent recipient of the Local Hero Award in recognition of his generosity and kindness whether in court or out in the community.

 The Local Hero Award is given to those who have made noteworthy contributions to their communities.
 WSBA President Rajeev Majumdar will present the award during the virtual Board of Governors meeting on Friday, July 24.
 Baker was nominated by the Klickitat-Skamania Counties Bar Association.

-After nearly 30 years in private practice, Baker won the 2014 election for Klickitat County West District Court judge.
-Klickitat and Skamania County Superior Court Judge Randall Krog, who in 2017 appointed Baker as Klickitat and Skamania County Superior Court commissioner, said of him, “For so many, he has been the hero that we all would want on our side.
+After nearly 30 years in private practice, Baker won the 2014 election for Klickitat County West District Court Commissioner.
+Klickitat and Skamania County Superior Court Judge Randall Krog, who in 2017 appointed Baker as Klickitat and Skamania County Superior Court Commissioner, said of him, “For so many, he has been the hero that we all would want on our side.

 Baker served as a Trout Lake Community Councilmember for 16 years; 20 years on the board of the Trout Lake Community Foundation, for which he was a founding member; and has volunteered to help Trout Lake students in a number of ways including as a high school varsity soccer coach, co-chair of the Trout Lake School M&O Levy Committee, and other extra-curricular activities for youth in the community.